Repaving of Race Track Road begins Thursday

 Multiple stores and businesses, including Walmart, are part of the project.

-The widening project on the busy St. Johns County road has last a while.
+The widening project on the busy St. Johns County road has been going on for a while.
 The repaving portion of the project is expected to last through next week.

+The improvements come just days after Cinemark announced plans for a 12-screen movie theater at The Pavilion at Durbin Park.